DataDog/integrations-extras/squadcast/README.md

 1. Open **Services** page from the sidebar.

-2. Click on "Add Service"
+2. Click on "Add Service".

 3. Enter a meaningful Service Name and optionally a Service Description